esteban03/simple-mcp/README.md

 ## Tools

-- **Terminal Command Execution**
-  - Run terminal commands through MCP integration.
+- **Terminal Command Execution:** Run terminal commands through MCP integration.

-- **List Files**
-  - List files in a specified directory via MCP.
+- **List Files:** List files in a specified directory via MCP.

 ## Resources

-- **README Resource Exposure**
-  - Access the contents of the README.md file as an MCP resource.
+- **README Resource Exposure:** Access the contents of the README.md file as an MCP resource.
 Useful for programmatically retrieving documentation or displaying project information in other tools.